Chè Đậu Trắng Instant Pot (Vietnamese Blackeye Peas Pudding)

 - 1 tbsp of sugar (add more if you want a sweeter sauce)

 3. Once the cook time is up quick release.
 Remove and discard Pandan leaves and stir well.
-Turn off IP and remove the corn pudding from inner pot or place the entire inner pot in the fridge if you are serving later.
+Turn off IP and remove the Blackeye Peas pudding from inner pot or place the entire inner pot in the fridge if you are serving later.
 Do not keep it on “Keep Warm” as rice will stick to the bottom of the pot.
-Serve blackeye peas pudding hot or cold with coconut sauce.
+Serve Blackeye Peas pudding hot or cold with coconut sauce.